-"What is your commission fee?" is a common question from Sellers.
-Buyers wonder if there is a cost for utilizing our service.
-These are excellent thoughts, and we feel it's of vital importance to have a clear understanding of how fees work and how it affects you.
+How are REALTORS® compensated?
+Is there a fee when you sell a property?
+Is there a fee when you buy a property?
+These are excellent questions, and we feel it's of vital importance to have a clear understanding of how fees work and how it affects you.
 The following may shed some light...

-To answer the opening questions; Yes, there is a fee when you are selling, and there is 'rarely' a fee when you are buying.
-This may pose another question however...
-Why is it done this way?
+To answer the opening questions - Yes, there is a fee when you sell, and there is 'rarely' a fee when you buy.
+This may pose another question however.
+"Why is it done this way?"...
 Many real estate experts will say, "If there is no Buyer for the property then there is no deal, and if there is no deal then there is no commission fee to pay."
-So, in effect, the Buyer 'creates' the commission fee just as much as the Seller is 'paying' the commission fee when a deal is struck.
-The fee the Buyer ends up creating is built into the mortgage he places on the property.
-Most Buyers, when considering home ownership, will save for a downpayment and also the required closing costs.
+So, in effect, the Buyer 'creates' the fee just as much as the Seller 'pays' the fee when a deal is struck.
+The fee the Buyer creates is built into the mortgage he places on the property.
+Most Buyers considering home ownership, will save for a downpayment and also the required closing costs.
 Few have enough money left over to compensate their REALTOR® as well.
-So, the Buyer uses the services of a REALTOR® to help locate a home and negotiate the deal, who will be compensated from the shared commission percentage from the Seller.
-After placing the mortgage on the home, and paying the agreed upon price, then both the Buyer and the Seller will (effectively) end up compensating their respective REALTORS®, when the commission fee is deducted.
+So, the Buyer uses the services of a REALTOR® to locate a home, and negotiate a deal, who will be compensated from the shared commission percentage from the Seller.
+After placing the mortgage on the home, and paying the agreed upon price, then both the Buyer and the Seller will (effectively) end up compensating their respective REALTORS® when the commission fee is deducted.